 College English II is designed to introduce students to analytical writing and research skills required in most first-year college composition courses.
 Students will learn advanced critical writing, reading, vocabulary, grammar, and presentation skills.
-An emphasis will be placed on researching and formatting term papers, analyzing and exploring world literature, critiquing print and non-print texts, and using advanced technology in writing and presentation.
+An emphasis will be placed on researching and formatting term papers, analyzing literature, and using advanced technology in writing and presentation.
 This course is recommended for college bound students.
 Students who earn a C or better may receive LTC Composition II credit.